KlasBuhre/Buhrlang/README.md

         _     -> "Don’t care"
     }

+You can match against arrays ('..' means any number of elements) :

     let a = [1, 2, 3, 4]
     match a {
         [1, second, _]  -> println(second),